 |Create all or selected columns as TEXT||The Flow is able to create all or selected columns as TEXT which mitigates issues related to the source schema drift.|

 Step 1.
-Create a new cloud storage Connection
+Create a new cloud storage or server storage Connection

-This Connection will be used as a source to access files stored in the cloud storage.
+This Connection will be used as a source to access files stored in the cloud storage or server (local) storage.

 The Connection can be one of the following: